stephenberry/glaze/docs/json.md

 // JSON output: {"full_name":"John","years_old":30,"interests":["reading"]}
 ```

-### Member Function Pointers in Metadata
+### Function Pointers in Metadata

-When a `glz::meta` definition references a member function (for example, to expose a computed field), Glaze skips that entry during JSON writes by default.
+When a `glz::meta` definition references a function pointer (member or non-member), Glaze skips that entry during JSON writes by default.
 This prevents unintentionally emitting empty values for callables.

-If you want the key to be emitted—you can opt back in by supplying a custom options type with `write_member_functions = true`:
+If you want the key to be emitted—you can opt back in by supplying a custom options type with `write_function_pointers = true`:

 ## Error Handling